-Today, we have the internet that moves with the speed of light.
-Information about anything is at the tips of our fingers or available with one voice activated question to the Google microphone icon.
+Today, we have an internet that moves with the speed of light.
+Information about anything is at the tips of our fingers.
+It’s available with one voice activated question to the Google microphone icon.
 Google was once a noun—it’s now a noun and a verb.
 Just Google it!

 What do the successful bloggers do?
 How is it that they attract 5000, 10,000, 20,000 hits a month to their blogs?
-I have boiled it down to three things that I believe are vital to successful blogging and writing in the midst of such fierce competition for people’s attention.
+I have boiled it down to three things.
+I believe these are vital to successful blogging and writing in the midst of such fierce competition for people’s attention.

 - Write about what you know—(finding your voice).

 - Make a unique contribution—(your posts have to be valuable, worth reading).

 - Good, clear writing is a must—(know good grammar!).

 I know there are other top five lists, top ten lists, and advice columns about how to reach readers but in my personal experience, and in my studies of successful writers, these three attributes are always present among the others.
 So, let’s keep it simple.